ibmArtifacts/APICv10-gateway-extensions-mq-sample/README.md

 ### Create the manifest.json file to package together as the Gateway Extension zip & upload to APIC
 1. Create the manifest.json file as sampled below:
+More details on the manifest properties may be found in the [IBM documentation for Gateway extension manifest](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=gateway-extensions-manifest).
 ```
 {
     "extension": {